 NOTE: An itemized invoice or other documentation will be required for any Pay My Provider payment requested.
 One-time and recurring Dependent Care payments will be issued no earlier than the service end date noted on the receipt/documentation.

 EZ Receipts™ is a mobile app that conveniently and easily submits health care and dependent care reimbursement claims to WageWorks.
-Install the free App from the iTunes Store, Android Market, or Blackberry App World.
+Install the free App from the iTunes Store or Google Play.
 Each screen will show step-by-step instructions.

 Dependent Care Claim